Uvalde a mix of pride and anger as it grieves school attack

 Support for gun rights is strong in Uvalde, which is roughly halfway between San Antonio and the border city of Del Rio.
 But some parents and relatives of victims are calling for change.

 “I just don’t know how people can sell that type of gun to a kid 18 years old.
 What is he going to use it for but for that purpose?” said Siria Arizmendi, a fifth grade teacher whose niece, Eliahna Garcia, was killed.
-She spoke in her dining room shortly before the Eliahna’s great-grandparents, also Uvalde residents, arrived.
+She spoke in her dining room shortly before Eliahna’s great-grandparents, also Uvalde residents, arrived.

 Javier Carranza, a 43-year-old gun owner and Army veteran whose daughter, Jacklyn, was killed, said it was “kind of ridiculous” to sell such firepower to an 18-year-old and that better background checks are needed.